schulter/crbm/docs/source/api.rst

 Utils
 =======

-Functions for investigating the results of the :class:`cRBM`, including for generating position frequency matrices, sequence logos and clustering plots.
+This part presents functions contained in :mod:`crbm.utils` that support investigating the results of the :class:`cRBM`, including by generating position frequency matrices, sequence logos and clustering plots.

 .. currentmodule:: crbm.utils